-The information was taken from sources considered to be reliable.
-However, JP Morgan gives no guarantee as to the completeness or exclusivity with regard to the index.
-Use of the index is permitted.
-The index may not be copied, used or distributed without the prior written consent of JP Morgan.
-Copyright 2017, JP Morgan Chase & Co.
+The information has been obtained from sources deemed to be reliable.
+However, J.P.
+Morgan in no way guarantees that the index is exhaustive or exclusive.
+Use of the index is authorised.
+The index may not be copied, used or distributed without the prior written authorisation of J.P.
+Morgan.
+Copyright 2017, J.P.
+Morgan Chase & Co.
 All rights reserved.